Who is your Harvey Nyquest?

 Nyquest was not particularly creative or successful himself.
 His skill was that he asked the right questions to draw out other people's thinking and help them generate their insights.

-One of my favorite quotes from philosophy that I've found applicable in business is by Voltaire:
+One of my favorite quotes that I've found applicable in business is by Voltaire:

 "Judge a man by his questions rather than by his answers."